drug-designer/GEO-BERT/README.md

 8. utilis_new-hyperop: incuding codes for converting molecules to three-dimensional conformations and calculating bond lengths and bond angles.

-9. data: the public dataset and DYRK1A dataset for finetuing.
+9. data: the public dataset and DYRK1A dataset for finetuning.

 ## Pre-training of GEO-BERT (NOT Required)
 -----------------------------------